manfredjoa/wine-about-it-client/README.md

 # 🍷 Wine About It Client 🍷

-Welcome to the front-end repository of **[Wine About It](https://wineaboutit.netlify.app/)**, an ecommerce web application where customers can create an account and log in, filter through our selection of wines, save their favorite wines, add wines to their shopping cart, checkout, and have access to order history once an order is placed.
+Welcome to the client-side repository of **[Wine About It](https://wineaboutit.netlify.app/)**, an ecommerce web application built in a one week timeline, utilizing a MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## Table of Contents